 - About a generation after Jonah preached destruction to them and they repented, Assyria finally did destroy the nation of Israel.
 If Jonah hadn’t gone to Nineveh and never warned them of the coming doom, would they have been able to conquer Israel a generation later?

 - What of the fact that God spoke judgment to Israel and Judah again and again for a period of a few hundred years but in the end, still brought judgment?
-HIs mercy extended quite a long time to a stubborn people who repeatedly wouldn’t repent despite the Lord’s patient goodness!
+His mercy extended quite a long time to a stubborn people who repeatedly wouldn’t repent despite the Lord’s patient goodness!

-When we read the Scriptures it’s easy to read narrative that spans centuries and not realize how long something took to happen.
+When we read the Scriptures it’s easy to read a narrative that spans centuries and not realize how long something took to happen.
 God showed repeatedly how He was slow to anger, and generation after generation slowed His wrath until ‘enough was enough’ with His people Israel.